-State Opening is the main ceremonial event of the parliamentary calendar, attracting large crowds and a significant television and online audience.
-It begins with the Queen's procession from Buckingham Palace to Westminster, escorted by the Household Cavalry.
+State Opening is the main ceremonial event of the parliamentary calendar, usually drawing large crowds and a significant television and online audience.
+It begins with the Queen's procession from Buckingham Palace to Westminster.

 The Queen arrives at Sovereign's Entrance and proceeds to the Robing Room.
-Wearing the Imperial State Crown and the Robe of State, she leads the Royal Procession through the Royal Gallery, packed with 600 guests, to the chamber of the House of Lords.
+She leads the Royal Procession through the Royal Gallery to the chamber of the House of Lords.

 The Queen's Speech

 The Queen's Speech is delivered by the Queen from the Throne in the House of Lords.
 Although the Queen reads the speech, it is written by the government.
 It contains an outline of its policies and proposed legislation for the new parliamentary session.

 When the Queen leaves, a new parliamentary session starts and Parliament gets back to work.
 Members of both Houses debate the content of the speech and agree a reply, known as the ‘Address in Reply to Her Majesty’s Gracious Speech’.